 Our proprietary driveline and power technologies product lines have strong identities in the markets we serve.
 Throughout these product lines, we manufacture and sell our products under a number of patents that have been obtained over a period of years and expire at various times.
-We consider each of these patents to be of value and aggressively protect our rights throughout the world against infringement.
+We consider each of these patents to be of value and aggressively protect our rights in key markets.
 We are involved with many product lines and the loss or expiration of any particular patent would not materially affect our sales and profits.

-We own or have licensed numerous trademarks that are registered in many countries, enabling us to market our products worldwide.
-For example, our Spicer®, Spicer ElectrifiedTM, Victor Reinz®, Long®, GrazianoTM and TM4® trademarks are widely recognized in their market segments.
+We own or have licensed numerous trademarks that are registered or subject to pending applications in many jurisdictions.
+For example, our Spicer®, Spicer ElectrifiedTM, Victor Reinz®, Long®, GrazianoTM and Dana TM4TM® trademarks are widely recognized in their market segments.
+We regard our trademarks as valuable assets and strategically pursue available protection of these rights.